The Most Common Causes of Nail Fungus – and How to Avoid It

 - Anti-fungal medication – can be effective for controlling and eliminating the toenail fungus gradually.

-- PACT laser treatment – a revolutionary fungal nail treatment that uses special light and photosensitive agents to kill fungus without damaging surrounding tissues.
+- PACT laser treatment for nail fungus – a revolutionary fungal nail treatment that uses special light and photosensitive agents to kill fungus without damaging surrounding tissues.

 Want to Have Your Fungal Nail Checked?